JKLee0717/Personal-Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Taehyun Hwang is a Ph.D. candidate in the [Graduate School of Data Science](https://gsds.snu.ac.kr) at [Seoul National University](https://www.snu.ac.kr/), under the supervision of Prof. [Min-hwan Oh](https://minoh.io).
+Joongkyu Lee is a Ph.D. candidate in the [Graduate School of Data Science](https://gsds.snu.ac.kr) at [Seoul National University](https://www.snu.ac.kr/), under the supervision of Prof. [Min-hwan Oh](https://minoh.io).
-He received MS in Mathematics under the supervison of Prof. [Yongdo Lim](https://dblp.org/pid/25/3420.html) and Prof. [Rhee Man Kil](https://scholar.google.com/citations?user=dTiJInMAAAAJ&hl=en) from Sungkyunkwan University, and BS in Mathematics from Kyungpook National University.
+He received MS in the Graduate School of Data Science under the supervison of Prof. [Min-hwan Oh](https://minoh.io) from Seoul National University, and BS in Industrial Engineering from Yonsei University.

-His research lies at the intersection of machine learning and decision making under uncertainty, including reinforcement learning, contextual bandits, and statistical machine learning.
+His primary research interests are in sequential decision making, reinforcement learning, bandit algorithms, statstical machine learning and their practical applications.
-He is interested in extending mathematical principles and uncovering fundamental limits of machine learning algorithms.
+His ultimate research goal is to develop algorithms that are both theoretically provable and practically implementable.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->